 Logic sets and sequences; algorithms, divisibility and matrices; proof, induction and recursion; counting methods and probability; relations, closure and equivalence relations, graphs and trees; Boolean algebra.
-Fall-evening only; spring-daytime only.
-Prerequisite: MA-110 or MA-114.
+Fall-evening only, Spring-daytime only.

 MA-128 Introduction to Statistics (3-0-3)